-The main requirement for getting your money back through chargeback is evidence that there's been a breach of contract (ie, didn't get what you paid for) and the firm will not give you a refund.
+The main requirement for getting your money back through chargeback is evidence that there's been a breach of contract (for example, didn't get what you paid for) and the firm will not give you a refund.
 You must try to get a refund from the firm first, before you try chargeback.

 Here are the circumstances where you could ask your provider to to give you refund via chargeback:

 - If the company goes into administration – the company you purchased from has gone bust.

 If the quality of an item is in question – the goods were not as described or were defective.

 For non-delivery – the goods you've paid for were not received as promised and the company refuses to refund you.

 - If there's a technical issue – expired authorisation or a processing error by the bank.

 - If there's a clerical error – being charged multiple times or being billed for the incorrect amount.

 In the event of fraud – you have been the victim of fraud and did not authorise the purchase.